 Since Amazon SEO is focused on selling products, they want to know your conversion rate.
 If you’ve got the sales volume (volume, not velocity, check out our podcast about this for more info), that helps drive the desired ranking.
 Although other factors are considered, a phone case with 1,000 sales will inevitably rank higher than one with 10.

 While you may have a general understanding of Google SEO practices, applying the same SEO principles on Amazon won’t help you.
 In fact, it might hurt your ranking.

 Treating each search engine as a distinct platform with different driving engagement metrics is the best way to achieve success on both.

-If you’re still unsure how to properly integrate keywords to index and rank on Amazon, check out our listing optimization page and sign up to have one of our Listing Specialists optimize your listing for you!
+If you’re still unsure how to properly integrate keywords to index and rank on Amazon, check out our listing optimization page!

 Then there’s fierce competition to think about.
 So many sellers have zeroed in on the same group of keywords, making those keywords competitive and difficult to rank well for.
 It’s like if Google Maps showed only one Starbucks in all of Manhattan.

 That store would constantly be packed with people and nearly impossible to place an order with.
 You’d probably use a different map to see all of the other Starbucks locations and visit one with the shortest wait possible to get your coffee immediately.

 Amazon keywords are kind of the same in that the main keyword for your product is the one showing up on all the current tools.
 And that Amazon keyword is overcrowded.
 You have to decide if it’s worth it to wait in line for a sale.
 And until now, there haven’t been any other tools to show you the open keywords for your product.
 So you’ve had no choice but to wait and wait and wait for a sale in a crowded market.